-It rained this morning, but we got lucky – it started to clear up in time for a lunchtime rendez vous with Jonas, Sylvia and Sabina at Can Vilaró.
+It rained this morning, but we got lucky – it started to clear up in time for a lunchtime rendez vous with Jonas, Silvia and Sabina at Can Vilaró.

 Can Vilaró is on a corner facing Sant Antoni Market, designed by Antoni Rovira i Trias and built between 1872-82.
 The market is in the process of being renovated – this has been a slow process that started in 2009, finding Roman remains beneath it has hampered progress, but it now looks like it might be completed within a year or so.
 In the meantime the market is housed in a prefabricated structure on Ronda de Sant Antoni.